Discreetly and Comfortably Align Your Smile with Invisalign

 After Invisalign Treatment

 Most dentists recommend that patients wear a retainer following orthodontic treatment.
 This prevents the teeth from gradually shifting back into misaligned positions.
 You will need to confirm with your dentist whether retainers are needed in your case, and if so, whether they are recommended for your upper or lower teeth, or both.
-Another advantage of the Invisalign system is that many patients can continue to wear their final tray as their retainer.
+Another advantage of the Invisalign system at our Glastonbury office is that many patients can continue to wear their final tray as their retainer.
 In this way, they can save on costs of having another retainer made.

 Smile Gallery: Patient ResultsView More Patient Photos <